 The green and orange lines run from 5:30 am, for six days a week, until 12:35am, expect on Saturdays, when the service extends until 1:05am.
 During peak hours (7-9am and 4-6pm), the metros of these two lines pass every 3 to 4 minutes and every 4 to 10 minutes for the rest of the day.
 At weekends, it’s every 6-12 minutes.

 The yellow line runs every day of the week from 5:30am until 1:00am, except on Saturdays when the service is extended until 1:30am.
-During peak hours (7-9am and 4-6pm), the meter of the line passes every 3 to 5 minutes and every 5-10 minutes at weekends.
+During peak hours (7-9am and 4-6pm), trains pass every 3 to 5 minutes and every 5-10 minutes at weekends.

 This line works from 5:30am until 12:45am, except on Saturdays when the service is extended until 1:15am.
-During peak hours (7-9am and 4-6pm), the meter passes every 3 to 5 minutes and every 5 to 10 minutes for the rest of the day.
-During the week, they pass every 8 to 11 minutes.
+During peak hours (7-9am and 4-6pm), the trains pass every 3 to 5 minutes and every 5 to 10 minutes for the rest of the day.
+During the weekend, they pass every 8 to 11 minutes.

 The connections between lines are free when you don’t leave the station.